woodwardmw/MLZoomcamp-IMDB-ratings-predictor/README.md

 * Text generation
 * Named entity recognition

-However, I saw very few examples of models that take natural language as input and output a scalar quantity, such as a rating from 1 to 10.
+However, I saw fewer examples of models that take natural language as input and output a scalar quantity, such as a rating from 1 to 10.
 I thought this would be an interesting challenge, because it was different to most of the NLP models I had seen, and yet seemed like it should, at least in theory, be fairly straightforward.
-I would be doing something very similar to sentiment analysis, but instead of classifying the data I would be giving it a numerical value.
+I would be doing something very similar to sentiment analysis, but instead of classifying the data into discrete sentiments I would be giving it a numerical value.

 ## Data
 I decided to use a [dataset of IMDB movie ratings](http://ai.stanford.edu/~amaas/data/sentiment/) [[1]](#1).
 This dataset was designed for sentiment analysis - classifying the reviews as either positive or negative.
 For this reason it is split into two segments - positive reviews (rated 7 to 10) and negative reviews (rated 1 to 4).
 There are no 5 or 6 star reviews.